brucepro/Memoir/README.md

 1. Install the Text Generation Web UI as per instructions on [GitHub](https://github.com/oobabooga/text-generation-webui).
 2. Get Docker Desktop from [Docker](https://www.docker.com/products/docker-desktop/).
 (If for some reason you cannot load docker, you can bypass it by installing qdrant binary (https://github.com/qdrant/qdrant/releases) You can then comment out the docker loads in startup of script.py)
 3. Clone the Memoir repository: `git clone https://github.com/brucepro/Memoir`.
-4. Move the Memoir folder into the extensions directory of your TextGenWebUI installation.
+4. Move the Memoir folder into the extensions directory of your TextGenWebUI installation (Make sure it is named 'Memoir').
 5. Run the update_wizard bat for your OS.
 Select B) Install/update extensions requirements, Select Memoir from the list (or if you are familiar with terminal/CMD - from TextGenWebUI/extensions/Memoir folder, run `pip install -r requirements.txt --upgrade`).
 6. Restart Text Generation Web UI, goes to 'Session' tab - checked on Memoir, then 'Apply flags/extensions and restart'.
 7. Make sure Memoir extension load successfully from Text Generation Web UI console.